nandhinishankarl/Nandhini_Portfolio/README.md

 # [Computational Analysis of Gender Perception in the UK, Capstone Project](https://github.com/niranjanadeshpande/hansardscraping)

 - Scraped parliamentary text transcripts from the Hansard website to analyze gender perception in the UK from 1800 – 2004 using BeautifulSoup
+- Used Git as the platform to manage version control and streamline collaboration with teammates, ensuring organized code development and integration
 - Visualized the percentage of male and female pronoun usage by decade to quantify gender perception using matplotlib, observing that male pronoun usage consistently exceeded female pronoun usage by a margin of 75% throughout the decades while observing a 5% rise in female pronoun usage from 1950 to 2004
 - Developed wordclouds to generate insights that depicted the trends in terms associated with women from the 1800s – 2000s using fastText